YiqiSun1/lab-productivity_andy/README.md

    ```
    "pyy
    ```
-   The `yy` yanks (vim's language for copying) the entire line, and the `"p` indicates that we are yanking into the `p` register (vim's language for clipboard).
+   The `yy` yanks (Vim's language for copying) the entire line, and the `"p` indicates that we are yanking into the `p` register (Vim's language for clipboard).
-   Your typical muggle text editor has only a single clipboard to copy/paste from, but vim has a separate register for every key on the keyboard.
+   Your typical muggle text editor has only a single clipboard to copy/paste from, but Vim has a separate register for every key on the keyboard.
    This lets us copy/paste many different things at the same time.
    Macros use the same registers as yanking/pasting, so by yanking into the `p` register we are also creating the `p` macro.